hrydgard/ppsspp-site/docs/development/ppsspp-internals/networking.md

 "inet_pton(addr_family, src, dst)" - parses the source IP string into dest buffer (4 or 16 bytes).
 The addr_family is for IPv4/IPv6 switch.

 I don't know why we have a custom `inet_pton` in namespace `net`...
-For example, the `inet_pton` called `sceNetInetInetPton` is the actual one and not this one.
+For example, the `inet_pton` called from `sceNetInetInetPton` is the actual one and not this one.

 // Does a DNS lookup without involving the OS, so you can hit any DNS server.